RodrigoMenegat/gardening/index.md

 Digital gardeners often create neat and ordered lawns.
 They may be ever growing, organic and dynamic, but they still follow at least some degree of order – tags, labels, different pages and indexes.

 I, however, decided to go on without planning too much.
-This garden is not a well-kempt lawn, but rather an effort at<a href='https://en.wikipedia.org/wiki/Natural_landscaping' class='external' target='_blank'>natural landscaping.</a> I'm letting my uncultivated thoughts flow, with just a little bit of trimming here and there.
+This garden is not a well-kempt lawn, but rather an effort at <a href='https://en.wikipedia.org/wiki/Natural_landscaping' class='external' target='_blank'>natural landscaping.</a> I'm letting my uncultivated thoughts flow, with just a little bit of trimming here and there.

 My initial plan is to build a single, very long web page that you can navigate by clicking internal links.
 Once you click, you'll be immediately taken to some other part of the page.
 The eventual external links will be in orange and always open in a new tab.
 Internal links, that just take you to another part of the garden, will be purple instead.

 That's as much thought as I'm willing to give this before starting.
 I'll just start writing and linking and see where this leads me.
 No copy-editing, no over-thinking, no design concerns.
 Maybe it will die in a couple days.
 Maybe it will linger.
 We'll see.

-Let's create the first hyperkink, shall we?
+Let's create the first hyperlink, shall we?

-Please, click, and I'll take you to <a class="internal" href="#on-language">"On Language",</a> where I give my reasoning for writing in English and not in my native Portuguese language.
+Please, click, and I'll I give you my reasoning <a class="internal" href="#on-language">my reasoning</a> for writing mostly in English where and not in my native Portuguese language – excluding the times when I feel that Portuguese would be the right language for expressing what I need to express.
+I may even write in Spanish, just for practicing, at some point.

+It's my own place on the internet, after all.

 <hr>